-DMIN 524 Dynamics of Leadership and Congregations
+DMIN 524 Dynamics of Leadership and Ministry Organizations

 2 hours.
-The study and practice of recognizing and interpreting the character and dynamics of congregations or parachurch organizations using a systems perspective.
-Introduces a variety of practical approaches for observation and discernment of the systems' culture, politics, development, emotional health, and structure, so that ministers may more accurately locate and understand the communities they serve.
+The study and practice of recognizing and interpreting the character and dynamics of congregations or ministry organizations using a systems perspective.
+Introduces a variety of practical approaches for observation and discernment of the systems' culture, politics, development, emotional health, and structure, so that leaders may more accurately locate and understand the ministry organizations they serve.